Vegaphobia: Causes of vegaphobia

 There are many theories to explain negative attitudes towards vegans and vegetarians.

 Several studies have found associations of vegaphobia with various demographic and political traits.
 Vegaphobia is most common among people with conservative or right-wing beliefs, especially the ones associated with Abrahamic religions, being often most pronounced in far-right individuals and groups.
 For some right-wing adherents, eating meat is not only a delight, but also a part of their attitudes towards life.
 Thus, they can perceive those who advocate against meat consumption as a threat to their way of life.
 A survey of about 1,000 participants showed that vegans are perceived as a threat mainly by older and less educated people, and by meat eaters who are particularly convinced of their habit.
-A 2019 study also found a positive correlation between world-views rooted in social dominance of some groups over others (i.e., institutionalised discrimination) and a negative perception of vegans.
+A 2019 study also found a positive correlation between world-views rooted in social dominance of some groups over others (i.e., institutionalized discrimination) and a negative perception of vegans.

 One explanation for vegaphobia is founded on the meat paradox: many people who eat meat do not like harming animals.
 Vegans remind them of this cognitive dissonance, and one way to resolve this inner conflict and reduce dissonance is to maintain prejudice against vegans.

 Another proposed reason for vegaphobia is that meat eaters may feel judged by vegans and vegetarians for eating meat.
 Discrediting ethical vegans as do-gooders is then a way to invalidate the judgement of oneself.
 These negative attitudes against vegans are stronger when vegans are thought to think of themselves as morally superior.

 While meat eaters may have an inner conflict about the killing of animals for their food, this explanation of vegaphobia may not hold up to environmental reasons for avoiding meat.
 Environmentalist meat eaters may not see a conflict in eating meat because they see their individual environmental impact of meat consumption as low.

 Vegans may not always be discredited for ideological reasons.
 Sometimes the reason may be that the vegaphobe cannot share food with them.

 Vegaphobia has been framed as an intersectional problem connected to masculinity, race, and gender identity issues.

 Vegaphobic acts

 Against vegetarians

-In the early 1990s, McDonald's started describing its French fries as vegetarian when they, in fact, contained beef-derived flavouring, leading to a ten million US dollar settlement in 2002 for misleading Hindus and other vegetarians into eating food against their conscience.
+In the early 1990s, McDonald's started describing its French fries as vegetarian when they, in fact, contained beef-derived flavoring, leading to a ten million US dollar settlement in 2002 for misleading Hindus and other vegetarians into eating food against their conscience.

-In 2020, a parliamentary employee of the nationalist Alternative for Germany called someone who ordered vegetarian food in the canteen of the German parliament a pejorative term, saying "we are going to get you too, you grain-eaters".
+In 2020, a parliamentary member of the far-right nationalist party Alternative for Germany called someone who ordered vegetarian food in the canteen of the German parliament a pejorative term, saying "we are going to get you too, you grain-eaters".